susam/lab/web/sockets/README.md

     using [Homebrew](https://brew.sh/) with this command:

     ```sh
-    brew install git python netcat
+    brew install git netcat python
     ```

-    On Debian, Ubuntu, or a similar system, you may install them with this command:
+    On Debian, Ubuntu, or a similar system, enter the following
+    command:

     ```sh
+    apt-get update
-    brew install git python3 netcat
+    apt-get install git netcat python3 python3-venv python3-dev gcc make
     ```

+    Note that `python3-dev`, `gcc`, and `make` are required on Debian to build `gevent`, a required dependency to be able to run most of the example programs in this directory.

  2. Clone this repository and make this directory the current
     directory: